CosmWasm/book/src/cross-contract/fixing-admin.md

 ```

 This `Cargo.toml` differs slightly from the typical project-level one - it
-defines the workspace.
-The most important field here is the `members` - it
+defines a workspace.
+The most important field here is `members` - it
-defines projects being part of the workspace.
+defines projects as being part of the workspace.

 The other field is the `resolver`.
-It is something to remember to add - it
+This is something it is important to remember to add - it
-instructs cargo to use version 2 of the dependency resolver.
+instructs Cargo to use version 2 of the dependency resolver.
 This has been the
-default for non-workspaces since Rust 2021, but because of compatibility reasons,
+default for non-workspaces since Rust 2021, but for compatibility reasons
-the default couldn't be changed for workspaces - but it is advised to add it to
+the default couldn't be changed for workspaces.
+It is generally recommended to add it to
-every single newly created workspace.
+every newly created workspace.

-The last field which might be useful for workspaces is exclude - it allows to
+The last field which might be useful for some workspaces is exclude - it allows us to
-create projects in the workspace directory tree, which is not a part of this
+create projects in the workspace directory tree which are not a part of this
-workspace - we will not use it, but it is good to know about it.
+workspace.
+We won't use it, but it can be useful to know about it.

 Now just for clarity, let's see the top-level directory structure: